Casa 74

-Casa 74, also known as 255 East 74th Street, is a 30-story, 87-apartment condominium building.
-It is situated at the corner of Second Avenue and East 74th Street on the Upper East Side of Manhattan, New York City.

-The building was developed by World-Wide Holdings Corporation.
+Casa 74, also known as 255 East 74th Street, is a condominium building at Second Avenue and East 74th Street on the Upper East Side of Manhattan, New York City.
+The 30-story building has 87 apartments and was developed by World-Wide Holdings Corporation.
 It was designed by Hugh Hardy's H3 Hardy Collaboration Architecture together with SLCE Architects, and built in 2008.

 The building contains primarily three-to-five bedroom apartments, duplexes, and penthouses, with 10 ft ceilings.
 The largest apartments are 3500 sqft.

 The lower floors of the building house a 42000 sqft Equinox gym.
 The building includes a 2400 sqft children’s pavilion, and a private 1500 sqft garden.

 In 2008, apartments in the building sold for prices ranging up to $4,000-per-square-foot.
 In 2009, a penthouse was purchased for $12.98 million.
 Also in 2009, the developer rented out five of the building's apartments, at $13,000-per-month for three-bedroom apartments, and $18,000-per-month for a four-bedroom apartment.

 Poet John Giorno lived at the address, when a small carriage house was located on the property, before the current building was built.